tkim135/charta/README.md

 ### Contact

-We communicate through Slack, and you can reach us through email, or carrier pigeon.
+We communicate through Slack, and you can reach us through email or carrier pigeon.

 **Emails:**
 * ruben1@stanford.edu